HubSpot AI: 2026 guide to examples, features, and pricing

 Use case 3: Getting rid of repetitive support tickets

-Understanding HubSpot AI pricing: Plans, credits, and hidden costs
+Understanding HubSpot AI pricing: Plans, credits, and additional considerations

 The three-part HubSpot AI pricing model

-1. Base Hub subscription: First off, you need a paid plan for Marketing, Sales, or Service Hub, typically at the Professional or Enterprise level.
-That's your ticket to entry.
+Base Hub subscription: First off, you need a paid plan for Marketing, Sales, or Service Hub, typically at the Professional or Enterprise level.
+That's your foundation for these features.

-2. Per-seat costs: Most of the Hubs charge per user.
-So, as your team grows, so does your bill.
+Per-seat costs: Most of the Hubs charge per user.
+This allows you to add seats as your team expands.

-3. HubSpot Credits: This is the most puzzling part.
-Some AI features work on a pay-as-you-go basis using a virtual currency called HubSpot Credits.
+HubSpot Credits: To provide flexibility, some AI features work on a usage-based basis using a virtual currency called HubSpot Credits.

 The HubSpot AI credits system explained

-HubSpot Credits are a currency you buy and then spend to use certain AI features.
-Your plan comes with a monthly allowance (for example, Professional plans often have 3,000 credits), and you can purchase more if you burn through them.
+HubSpot Credits are a currency that allows you to spend exactly what you need for certain AI features.
+Your plan comes with a generous monthly allowance (for example, Professional plans often have 3,000 credits), and you can purchase more if your activity levels increase.

 Here’s what they’re used for: